FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 The `Splitter` component represents a node that unpacks or splits an input item (such as a pallet or batch) and sends its contents to multiple output edges.
-It is useful for modeling operations such as unpacking, sorting, or distributing items from a container to different destinations.
-A Splitter can process more than one pallet or jobs simultaneously and this number can be set using parameter `work_capacity`.
-Splitter creates that many worker threads to mimic its actions.
+It is useful for modeling operations such as unpacking, sorting, etc.  A Splitter can process more only one pallet at a time.
 The input edge is selected according to the `in_edge_selection` policy, and the output edge for each unpacked item is selected according to the `out_edge_selection` policy.
 The API documentation can be found in [Splitter](splitter.md)

 **Basic attributes**

 - `state` - current state of the component.
 This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay` - time taken to process and unpack the items
-- `work_capacity` - number of worker threads that can process items or jobs concurrently
 - `blocking` - if True, waits for output edge to accept the item; if False, discards the items if the output edge is full
 - `in_edge_selection` - edge selection policy as a function to select input edge
 - `out_edge_selection` - edge selection policy as a function to select output edge

 **Behavior**

 At the start of the simulation, the splitter waits for `node_setup_time`.
-Each worker thread then repeatedly:
+Process then repeatedly:

 1. Pulls a packed item (e.g., pallet) from the selected input edge.
 2. Waits for `processing_delay` to simulate unpacking or splitting.